aalsaedi265/electronic_store/README.md

 NEXT  API folder allow for the using server side and local storage.
         this eleminates the use of express and node

+stripe demo card

+keep entering 42 for number date and cv